umputun/mpt/README.md

 # First gather multiple perspectives using the built-in git integration
 # (Shows uncommitted changes, or branch diff if no uncommitted changes exist)
 mpt --git.diff --openai.enabled --anthropic.enabled --google.enabled \
-    --prompt "Review these uncommitted changes thoroughly" > reviews.txt
+    --prompt="Review these uncommitted changes thoroughly" > reviews.txt

 # Or with a specific branch comparison
 mpt --git.branch=feature-branch --openai.enabled --anthropic.enabled --google.enabled \
-    --prompt "Review this pull request thoroughly" > reviews.txt
+    --prompt="Review this pull request thoroughly" > reviews.txt

 # Then have a single model summarize the key points
 cat reviews.txt | mpt --anthropic.enabled \
-    --prompt "Synthesize these reviews into a concise summary of the key issues and improvements"
+    --prompt="Synthesize these reviews into a concise summary of the key issues and improvements"
 ```

 The second command will produce clean output without any provider headers, since only one provider is enabled.